Network gear maker Nokia tops market expectations

 "There was some catch-up in sales in the third quarter with regard to some component shortages we had in the early part of the year," he told Reuters.

-Nokia, which ranks third in the global network-equipment market after Ericsson and Huawei Technologies Co Ltd, said it now expects the network unit's full-year core operating margin to be slightly above 11 percent.
+Nokia, which ranks third in the global network-equipment market after Ericsson (ERICb.ST) and Huawei Technologies Co Ltd HWT.UL, said it now expects the network unit's full-year core operating margin to be slightly above 11 percent.

 That compares with its previous forecast of at or slightly above the higher end of its long-term target range of 5 percent to 10 percent.